HowTo: ESP8266 - flashing .bin files with the "Esptool" under Windows

 I've been working with ESPeasy for a while, so I know the standard plugins.
 Now I would like to implement your "HowTo: pxlBlck - pxlBlck_8x8".

-However, during the firmware update OTA with "ESP8266_ESPEasy_incl_pxlBlck_4M.bin" something like "Magic Bit is missing" came up and when I do it via USB with the official ESPeasy Flasher, it does not emit a WLAN AP afterwards.
+However, the firmware update OTA with "ESP8266_ESPEasy_incl_pxlBlck_4M.bin" came something like "Magic Bit is missing" and when I do it via USB with the with the official ESPeasy Flasher, it does not emit WLAN AP afterwards.
 Can you tell me where the error is?

 Greetings Franz